MaryamShazz/Cybersecurity-AI-Portfolio/Huawei HCIA-Security V4.0/Module 02 - Network Basics/README.md

-# Module 02 - Network Basics
+# Module 02 : Network Basics

-This module is a refresher on core networking before moving into firewall-specific material: the OSI and TCP/IP reference models, common network devices, and a course lab covering every way you can log into a Huawei firewall.
+This module is a refresher on core networking before moving into firewall specific material: the OSI and TCP/IP reference models, common network devices, and a course lab covering every way you can log into a Huawei firewall.

 ## Topics Covered
 - OSI Reference Model and TCP/IP Reference Model